 You don’t need to have gone to art school in Berlin to see that Triik used color in interesting ways.
 I’ve personally never met a woman who had large, random, colorful blotches on her skin.
 Also it’s interesting how her dress blends in with the background.
 It makes it seem like the wall is about to swallow her up.

 I must admit I’m even more curious about Triik’s name than I am his painting.
 It’s such a fun name!
 Did he get teased a lot?
 Did people say to him, “Silly rabbits, Triiks are for kids?”
-Did they sing, “It’s Triicky”?
+Did they sing, “It’s Triicky” to taunt him?
 But then I remember that he spoke Estonian, not English, and none of those jokes would make sense in Estonian.

 5) soviet “art”